March 15, 2016

 Assessments can’t be used in the Hiring & Selection process because they don’t hold up in court.

 (Not true.
 The use of Personality Assessments in the hiring process was upheld by U.S. Supreme Court in Griggs versus Duke Power.
 This is provided that the instrument being used was professionally developed and is supported by credible taxonomy and validity studies.)
+After reading all these, take a quick breather on sites such as FM카지노.

 All Personality Assessments are alike.